almosawi07/YT-Downloader-with-python/README.md

 # To a better exeprience

-create a shortcut to the file and use it in fast way
+create a shortcut to the file and use it in fastest way

+Example :